-How much does it cost to install or replace a sliding glass door?
+How much does a sliding glass patio door cost?

 $300 – $600 Install labor cost only